-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
-At Rickmansworth Park, these values are reinforced regularly and in the following ways:
+The government set out its definition of British values in the 2011 Prevent Strategy.
+At Rickmansworth Park School, these values are reinforced regularly and in the following ways:

 Democracy is actively promoted across the school.
-Pupils have the opportunity to have their voices heard through our School Council.
+Pupils regularly have the opportunity to have their voices heard through our School Council.
 Our councillors are chosen through a whole school election – the children voting for the candidates (two per class across both KS1 and KS2).
 In June 2017, the School Council visited the Houses of Parliament for a guided tour.
-Pupil questionnaires are used by Subject Leaders to prioritise actions and assess the impact/success of strategies and change.
+Pupil questionnaires are frequently used by Subject Leaders and the Leadership Team to prioritise actions and assess the impact/success of strategies and change.
 This year, the school has established a steering group to launch the Rights Respecting Schools Award.
 Also new to the 2017/18 academic year are the elected roles of Head Boy, Head Girl, Team Leaders and Digital Leaders.
 Where appropriate, the class vote to elect their Star of the Week.

 The Rule of Law:

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
-All pupils are aware of the Golden Rules and these are promoted through assemblies and discussions.
-Every class uses a similar model to reward positive behaviour.
-A copy of these rule are displayed in each classroom.
+All pupils were involved in creating the School Charter and this is promoted through assemblies, displays and discussions.
+A copy of the class rules are displayed in each classroom.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Online Safety is embedded in the curriculum throughout the school.
 We are lucky to have a CEOP ambassador on our staff who leads training for pupils, staff and the wider community.
-Visits from authorities such as the Magistrate, Police and Fire Service also help to reinforce this message.
+Visits from authorities such as the Magistrate, Police and Fire Service begin in YR and help to reinforce this message.
+Every class uses a similar model to reward positive behaviour.

 Tolerance of those of Different Faiths and Beliefs:

 Rickmansworth Park follows the Hertfordshire RE syllabus which ensures that the children learn about the major world religions.
 The Rights Respecting Schools programme also supports this British Value through regular whole school assemblies.
-These lessons and assemblies enhance pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-We celebrate World Day of Languages, linking to languages spoken by our EAL pupils and the experiences of children of all faiths.
+These lessons and assemblies enhance pupils understanding of their place in a culturally diverse society.
+We celebrate both the languages spoken by our EAL pupils and the experiences of children of all faiths.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
-We have had religious leaders visiting the school to lead assemblies and our assemblies do celebrate the special days of different religions.
+We invite religious leaders into the school to lead assemblies and our assembly themes celebrate the special days of different religions.
 Where possible, the school organises visits to a range of religious buildings.
 Multi-cultural stories, in both the school library and classrooms, allow children access to a wide range of beliefs.